Stuck-on-the-puzzle/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - I will use correct HTML structure.
-There will be five main HTML pages.
-One for login, one for a home screen (this will show books read, wishlist of books, and friends), one for a read book screen (this will show the book title, an image if added, the review, and an option to share it with a friend), one for books not read (this will allow you to add a book to your wishlist), and one for an add book screen (this will be where you can add a book to the database).
+There will be four main HTML pages.
+One for login, one for a home screen (this will show books read, wishlist of books, and friends), one for a read book screen (this will show the book title, an image if applicable, the review, and an option to share it with a friend), and one for books not read (this will allow you to add a book to your wishlist or mark that you've read it).
 - **CSS** - I will use CSS to create an aesthetically pleasing style.
 I will also use it to create website that is easy to navigate and feels natural
 - **React** - I will use React to allow the user to login, add books, search for a friend, and comment on books.
-- **Service** - I will use Service for backend service with end points for the login and add photos with a URL
+- **Service** - I will use Service for backend service with end points for the login and add books/photos using Open Library API
 - **DB/Login** - I will use DB/Login to store user info, book database, wishlist, read book list, and friend list.
 - **WebSocket** - Book comments, book additions, and friend additions occur in real time and can be seen immediately after it is finished.